Praqma/reveals/dtu-training/slides.md

 <br />Continuous Improvement Agent

 Note:
-Maybe some points you want to talk about
+* We work for Praqma, a consultancy company focusing on helping customers implement CoDe
+* We'll not go into that now, Lars will show up to talk about that later

 >>>>NEWSECTION
 ## Who are we?